-I also believe we must address our culture of gun violence head-on, even if it means restricting our freedoms by limiting access to certain kinds of guns and ammunition.
+I believe we must address our culture of gun violence head-on, even if it means restricting our freedoms by limiting access to certain kinds of guns and ammunition.

-I support the Black Lives Matter movement but do not endorse any particular organization that goes by that name.
 I believe systemic racism definitely exists and that the fruit of the gospel should be Christians who work for social and racial justice.
 We still have a long way to go before people of every color enjoy equality of opportunity and justice.

 I also support law enforcement officers who serve and protect with integrity and who refuse to be complicit in systemic injustice.